yugabyte/yugabyte-db/docs/content/preview/faq/yugabyte-platform.md

 YBA uses the IP address to identify a node instance.
 The IP can be a DNS from YBA version 2.18.5 and later.

-For YBA versions later than 2.18.5, a bind address that defaults to the IP will be added in case a DNS is supplied and the node agent has to listen to a specific interface IP.
+For YBA versions 2.18.6 or 2.20.2, a bind address that defaults to the IP will be added in case a DNS is supplied and the node agent has to listen to a specific interface IP.

 ### How does YBA clean up node agents for on-prem non-manual nodes?

-YBA removes the node agent entry when the node is cleaned up.
+YBA removes the node agent entry when YBA releases the node back to the node instances pool of the provider.
 You can choose to leave the node agent service running, but when the node is again re-used, the node agent is re-installed.